WOODLAND EXPLORERS

 Some of the challenges might include:

-Shelter building Using tools
+Shelter building Bug hunting

-Carving and whittling Sculpture with natural materials
+Team games Sculpture with natural materials

 Looking after wildlife Building bird boxes